l-Luna/AltSidesHelper/DOCUMENTATION.md

  - `IsAltSide`: Set this to true for any alt-side.
 If unset, it won't act as an alt-side.
  - `For`: The ID of the A-Side map.
 If `IsAltSide` is set but `For` is incorrect, the alt-side will function incorrectly.
  - `CopyEndScreenData`: Whether the alt-side should use the A-Side's end screen.
 (True by default.)
+ - `CopyTitle`: Whether the alt-side should use the A-Side's title.
+(True by default.)

-If `CopyEndScreenData` is false, you'll need to use a seperate `mapname.meta.yaml` to set those.
+If `CopyEndScreenData` is false, you'll need to use a seperate `mapname.meta.yaml` to set it, and if `CopyTitle` is false you'll need to specify that seperately in your language files.

 ## Changing A-Side data
 You can modify A-Side data in exactly the same way as you would specify alt-side data.
 Instead of specifying a value for `Map`, set `OverrideVanillaSideData: true`. `IsAltSide` and `For` should not be set for this.
 Here's an example: